 The Litter Free Coast and Sea team and Wessex Water used a water wall to demonstrate how people can help prevent water pollution from their homes, whilst Natural England and our Biodiversity Officer provided information (and samples!) of wildlife that can be found in Poole Park Lakes and across Poole harbour.

 Finally Rockley Watersports started work on creating the panels of a large raft made out of used plastic water bottles.
-The raft will be completed and tested out at the Poole Park Fun Day on 2nd August – so please bring your own used plastic bottles along on the Fun Day and add them to the raft!
+The raft was completed and tested out at the Poole Park Fun Day on 2nd August.

 Only Rain Down the Drain